buddhike/buddhike.github.io/content/posts/golang-channels.md

 +++

-Channels and goroutines in golang is a novel approach to composition of concurrent programs.
+Channels and goroutines in golang takes a novel approach to composing concurrent programs.
-Correct use of them leads us into more understandable concurrent programs.
+Correct use of them leads us into writing more understandable concurrent programs.
 This is a compilation of little things that I find useful when using channels.

 ## Fine-grained channel types
+Passing a reference to a channel as an argument to a goroutine is a common way to establish the communication link between them.
-Specifying fine-grained channel types makes it easier to reason about go routines.
+When doing so, specifying a fine-grained channel type, makes it easier to reason about go routines.
 Consider two routines, producer and consumer communicating via a channel.

 ```